What is Gray Area Drinking?

 Reflecting on these questions can provide clarity on where you stand in the spectrum of gray area drinking.

-For someone who ignores the warning signs and continues gray area drinking, an alcohol use disorder may result.
+For someone who ignores the warning signs and continues gray area drinking or any other type of problematic drinking, an alcohol use disorder may result.
 What may have started as a simple glass of wine to help you fall asleep at night morphed into two glasses, and then three.
 As consumption increases, the brain makes adjustments, and dependency often develops.

 • Ended up drinking more or for longer than you intended.